johnsonandjohnson/Bodiless-JS/packages/vital-flowcontainer/doc/FlowContainer.md

 * Content Library functionality,
 * constrain the components to be full width (in other words, non-resizable),
-* only provide the content editor the componenents: image, youtube and editor variations.
+* only provide the content editor the components: image, youtube and editor variations.

 The following example combines all the Vital Tokens into Flowcontainer with these requirements: